jgretz/ReactBootcamp-Code2016/README.md

 We are going to hook up state, and start making our form do something

 ### To Do:
-1. Add class-autobind into Home and Input
+1. Add class-autobind into Heroes and Input
 2. Move our pre-populated list to state
    * Start with an empty array
 3. Add change methods to input to handle typing into the box
 4. Expose a functional property on input to capture the user hitting "add"
-5. Update state in home when the user presses add
+5. Update state in Heroes when the user presses add

 ## Lab 6
 ### Context: